It's not just great communication skills that make a customer support operator great at their job.

 62% of customers say that a representative’s knowledge and resourcefulness play a key role in creating a good experience.

-That means being consistent at learning and acquiring knowledge can help you shape a customer’s journey better.
+That means being consistent at learning and acquiring knowledge can help operators shape a customer’s journey better.

 But, where to start?